About the software

 gprMax is open source software that simulates electromagnetic wave propagation.
 It uses Yee's algorithm to solve Maxwell’s equations in 3D using the Finite-Difference Time-Domain (FDTD) method.
 The finite difference expressions for the spatial and temporal derivatives are central-difference in nature and second-order accurate.

 gprMax is command-line-driven software written in Python with performance-critical parts written in Cython.
-It does not feature a graphical user interface (GUI) which allows it to be very flexible and scriptable software that can run in high-performance computing (HPC) environments, i.e. on supercomputers.
+It currently does not feature a graphical user interface (GUI) which allows it to be very flexible and scriptable software that can run in high-performance computing (HPC) environments, i.e. on supercomputers.

 gprMax can be run on either CPU or GPU.
 The CPU solver has been parallelised using OpenMP which enables it to run on multi-core CPUs.
 The GPU solver has been developed using the NVIDIA CUDA programming model. gprMax also features a Messaging Passing Interface (MPI) task farm, which can operate with CPU nodes or multiple GPUs.

 gprMax has many powerful and advanced features such as: